-Intermedio is a creative studio in Cincinnati, Ohio.
-They are a group of artists, designers, musicians, experimenters, and coders who create immersive environments, collaborative performances and interactive installations.
-Their work has been made for a wide range of events and venues, including museums, DIY spaces, interdisciplinary festivals, residential installations, and Maker Faires.
-Rooting their practice in music composition, they often collaborate with ensembles and individuals to develop interdisciplinary performances which consider and expand the traditional concept of concert experiences.
+Intermedio is a collaborative studio in Cincinnati, Ohio.
+They are a group of artists, designers, and musicians who create immersive environments, performances and interactive installations.
+Rooting their practice in music composition, they often work with ensembles and instrumentalists to develop interdisciplinary performances that consider and expand the traditional concert experience.

 Sam Ferris-Morris is a Cincinnati-based composer of instrumental and electronic music and interactive installation.
 His use of technology creates musical experiences that are immersive and visceral.
 His most recent music is recognizable for its quiet, colorful, and crystalline textures.
 It is often informed by visual imagery: pictures taken by the Hubble Telescope, stark landscapes, diffuse light, and old degraded video.

 Aside from writing concert music Sam works on interdisciplinary projects music, technology, and design.
 Over time, computer programming has become an integral part of Sam’s creative aesthetic.
 Sam uses software he has written to incorporate multi-channel audio and interactive sensor networks.
 He designs the software with a specific sonic image in mind that is often impossible to realize without the use of the computer.

 Sam was born in Rochester, New York in 1985.
 He received his B.M. in Music Composition from Heidelberg University and his M.M. in Music Composition from Ohio University.